prasad-bhagwat/FIFA-World-Cup-Draws/README.md

 Python: 2.7

 ### Algorithm approach:
-Implementing DPLL (Davis–Putnam–Logemann–Loveland) algorithm to generate groups of countries satisfying given constraints.
+Implementing DPLL (Davis–Putnam–Logemann–Loveland) algorithm to generate groups of countries satisfying given constraints by converting given input into Conjunctive Normal Form(CNF).

 ### Given constraints:
 The draw must satisfy all of the following constraints: